smoluck/SMONSTER/README.md

 Today i'm releasing the Smonster Kit to public for both Freelance or Studios.
 SMONSTER kit is production ready.
-If you want to contribute to the development or give financial support i'd appreciated that.
+If you want to contribute to the development you can.
+Give financial support, i'd appreciated that.

-(I must precise that i will still add things to it in a near future, so plase don't consider it as an abandon-ware.
-I've spent too many time building it to let it go.)
+***I must precise that i will still add things to it in a near future, so plase don't consider it as an abandon-ware.
+I've spent too many time building it to let it go.***

 It's been about 5 years now that i've started to learn Python Scripting over my spare time.
 It was a though work for a simple 3D Artist, but i won't regret anything i've discovered during that time.
 It was a great journey, along those years and i will continue to explore that as a Technical Artist.
 I've wrapped up about ~250 commands for Modo along many other scripts and UI development.